SeanNieuwoudt/rbniptuck/README.md

 ## Examples

-If you want to check how many occurrences of the old style Ruby hash are in your legacy Rails codebase:
+To get a count of how many occurrences will be replaced:

-    $> python niptuck.py -d ./app -c y
+    $> python niptuck.py -d . -c y

-If you want to go ahead and replace all occurrences of the old style Ruby hashes and double quoted strings:
+To go ahead and replace the occurrences in the `app` directory:

     $> python niptuck.py -d ./app